Finding normal binary floating-point factors efficiently: Algorithms

 \section{Algorithms}

 \Cref{thm:classical-intersect-feasible} states that the classical division-based algorithm can be used to produce optimal bounds for floating-point arithmetic if we can devise some way of finding the feasible floating-point numbers nearest any given infeasible number.
-If the bounds and their quotients are normal numbers, \Cref{thm:main-reduction-to-optimization} states that this can be done by finding the two nearest plausible integral significands.
-Finally, for regular rounding functions in base 2 (and other bases under certain conditions), \Cref{thm:root-to-solution} allows us to efficiently find the smallest plausible integral significand greater than or equal to a given integer.
-Putting these together, we can derive an algorithm for efficiently computing optimal bounds on the factors of a binary floating-point multiplication. \Cref{alg:next-feasible,alg:next-plausible,alg:next-divisor-in-bounds,alg:NextQuadraticModLinearRootFloor,alg:NextQuadraticPointWithinBounds,alg:QuadraticRootsFloor} form a complete pseudocode implementation of the results of this paper.
+If the bounds and their quotients are within the range of the normal numbers, \Cref{thm:reduction-to-plausible} tells us that we can do this by instead finding the nearest plausible numbers.
+Finally, for equitable rounding functions in base 2 (and other bases under certain conditions), \Cref{thm:root-to-solution} allows us to efficiently find the next plausible number.
+Putting these together, we can derive an algorithm for efficiently computing optimal bounds on the factors of a binary floating-point multiplication. \Cref{alg:next-feasible-2,alg:next-plausible-2,alg:next-divisor-in-bounds,alg:NextQuadraticModLinearRootFloor,alg:NextQuadraticPointWithinBounds,alg:QuadraticRootsFloor} form a complete pseudocode implementation of the results of this paper.
 They are annotated with the properties they satisfy and justifications for them.
 The proofs of correctness for \Cref{alg:NextQuadraticModLinearRootFloor,alg:NextQuadraticPointWithinBounds,alg:QuadraticRootsFloor} require some additional minor results which are included in \Cref{sec:additional-proofs}.
-We thus obtain the following: \begin{theorem} \Cref{alg:next-feasible,alg:next-plausible,alg:next-divisor-in-bounds,alg:NextQuadraticModLinearRootFloor,alg:NextQuadraticPointWithinBounds,alg:QuadraticRootsFloor} are correct.
-If arithmetic operations take time $O(1)$, then these algorithms have $O(1)$ time complexity. \end{theorem} By using \Cref{thm:classical-intersect-feasible} to combine \Cref{alg:next-feasible} with the division-based algorithm, we obtain an efficient method of computing optimal interval bounds when $\beta = 2$ in most cases.
-However, note that if the division-based algorithm produces subnormal bounds or bounds whose quotients are subnormal, then \Cref{alg:next-feasible} is not guaranteed to return a feasible number.
-Similarly, in higher bases, we are not guaranteed an optimal result.
-However, it is possible to show that \Cref{alg:next-feasible} still returns a lower bound, although it is not clear how many iterations it would take to find the true minimum (or, in the worst case, prove infeasibility).
+We thus obtain the following: